aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-cluster.md

 ## Objective

-This pattern deploys one production grade Amazon EKS cluster, without any Observability add-on.
+This pattern deploys one production grade Amazon EKS cluster with control plane logging, without any Observability add-on.

 ## Prerequisites: